6 Ways to Explore Alaska

 How to Explore

-Windstar Cruises offers six cruises that give you access to Alaska that larger ships can’t: the 12-day Alaskan Splendors from Vancouver to Seward (Anchorage); the 12-day Islands & Inlets of the Inside Passage from Vancouver to Vancouver; the 14-day Wonders of Alaska & Canada from Seward (Anchorage) to Vancouver; the 13-day Japan & North Pacific Crossing from Tokyo to Seward (Anchorage); the 16-day Aleutians & North Pacific Crossing from Seward (Anchorage) to Tokyo; and the 27-day Star Collector: Alaska Crossing to Japan from Vancouver to Tokyo.
+Windstar offers six cruises that feature Alaska: the 11- or 12-day Alaskan Splendors from Vancouver to Seward (Anchorage); the 12-day Islands & Inlets of the Inside Passage from Vancouver to Vancouver; the 13-day Japan & North Pacific Crossing from Tokyo to Seward (Anchorage); the 16-day Aleutians & North Pacific Crossing from Seward (Anchorage) to Tokyo; the 27-day Star Collector: Alaska Crossing to Japan from Vancouver to Tokyo; the 22-day Star Collector: Alaska & James Beard Foundation West Coast Adventure from Vancouver to San Diego, and two cruise tours; 16-day Alaskan Glaciers & Rails to the Rockies Cruise Tour from Vancouver to Calgary, and the 15- or 16-day Alaskan Explorations & Denali Cruise Tour between Vancouver and Fairbanks.

 As a nationwide provider of air, rail, motorcoach and cruise guided vacations to more than 65 destinations worldwide, Holiday Vacations’ packages are inclusive of all airfare, fine hotels, delightful meals and all the must-see attractions.
 Expert tour directors handle all travel details, assuring you a carefree and memorable vacation.
 Visit HolidayVacations.com or call 800-826-2266 for more information.